 Carefully read each section in its entirety to understand the unique requirements of each category.
 Applicants (both institutions and individual investigators) may submit multiple proposals to one or more categories.
-Proposals to the MERC Program are not restricted to a particular technical sector; however, under this current NOFO, the program has a special interest in proposals aligned with supporting Negev Forum priorities (see SECTION A, PART IV below).
+Proposals to the MERC Program are not restricted to a particular technical sector; however, under this current NOFO, the program has a special interest in proposals aligned with the special call for proposals on "Research into Action" (see SECTION A, PART IV below).